 How is the excursion to the Alpujarras?

-When it comes to excursions outside the urban centers, we wonder how to get to the destination, what transport to take, what to see and do...
+When it comes to excursions outside the urban centers, we wonder how to get to the destination, what transportation to take, what to see and do...
 Don't worry!
-With the Alpujarras day trip, everything is organized for you to relax and enjoy the most of this outing to nature.
+With the Alpujarras day trip, everything is organized for you to relax and enjoy the most of this trip to nature.

 At 8:30 AM you will travel by private transport with a guide to the south of the province of Granada.
 The adventure takes place among postcard landscapes, where nature is shown in all its splendor.